KSAITEJAREDDY/Portfolio/README.md

 Includes real-world test automation frameworks, sample API test suites, exploratory testing reports, and CI/CD pipeline setups with Allure & Jenkins integrations.

 ## Books I have read
-__"Testing dot com"__ R.Savin 2017 (in Russian) - an excellent book for a very beginners.
+__"Testing dot com"__ R.Savin 2017 - an excellent book for a very beginners.
 It explains the general goals and basic techniques in software testing.

 __"A Practitioner's Guide to Software Test Design"__ Lee Copeland 2004 - comprehensive explanation of the fundamental techniques and approaches used in software testing.